-The Grouped Projects that may be added to the MTP and TIP as Administrative Modifications are found in Figure 3.
+The specific details of work to be performed as part of a Grouped Project may be added to the MTP and TIP as an Administrative Modification.
 By listing these Grouped Project types in the Participation Plan, planning process stakeholders and the general public are informed of the types of potential projects that may be added to the MTP/TIP in the future via streamlined procedures.
 MTP/TIP actions for these projects will not require additional public review, demonstration of fiscal constraint, or a conformity determination (if applicable).
 These Modifications are posted to the website and the public may offer comments in writing to the MPO at any time and at TPC meetings.
-Any project listed in the Grouped Project table could be subject to additional public involvement requirements if the MPO or KYTC determines that public review is appropriate due to a potential for controversy, negative impacts, or other public concern.
+Any project listed in the Grouped Project table could be subject to additional public involvement requirements if the MPO determines that public review is appropriate due to a potential for controversy, negative impacts, or other public concern.